2017 changes highlighted

 H.3 Responsibility of the owner or his representative

-It is the owner's or his representative's inescapable responsibility to ensure that his hulls, spars, sails, foils and equipment comply with the rules of the class in which he enters and these rules at all times, and that alterations, replacements or repairs to the hulls, spars, sails, foils and equipment do not contravene the class rules and these rules and are reported to the measurement form.
+It is the owner's or his representative's inescapable responsibility to ensure that his hulls, spars, sails, foils and equipment comply with the rules of the class in which he enters and these rules at all times, and that alterations, replacements or repairs to the hulls, spars, sails, foils and equipment do not contravene the class rules and these rules and are reported in the measurement form.

-It is the owners or his representative's responsibility to ensure that their boat conforms to the current rating certificate.
+It is the owner's or his representative's responsibility to ensure that their boat conforms to the current rating certificate.